 All four officers in the incident were swiftly fired.
 The officer, Derek Chauvin, which knelt on Floyd's neck, was charged with third-degree murder and second-degree manslaughter.
 The other three officers, Thomas Lane, Alexander Kueng and Tou Thao, were charged with aiding and abetting second-degree murder.

-Despite the fact that the peaceful protests are against police brutality, the protesters have been met with more police brutality.
+Despite the fact that the peaceful protests are against police brutality, the protesters have often been met with more police brutality.
 Protesters are faced with pepper spray, batons, vehicles, rubber bullets, punching, pushing, fists, and chemical weapons, such as tear gas.
-People are coming to the protests with peaceful intent but are getting injured, getting arrested, ending up with life-threatening injuries, or in some cases ending up dead, such as the death of Sarah Grossman and more.
+People are coming to the protests with peaceful intent, but are getting injured, arrested, ending up with life-threatening injuries, or in some cases ending up dead, such as the death of Sarah Grossman and more.
 In an article at the Intercept, Ryan Devereaux characterised the situation as the following: "The country is now witnessing what years of militarised conditioning, training, and culture have wrought: a nationwide protest movement running up against a nationwide police riot."

 "We need to let the cops do what the cops are supposed to do: keep people safe.
 They are not social workers.
 They are not mental health professionals.
 They are not educators.
 So they are actually engaging in activity that does not match the qualifications nor the criteria of a police officer.
 That is not what they are trained to do in the police academy, so why are we sending them to address things that have nothing to do with them?"

 Currently, cities nationwide are considering police department reforms.
 Democrats released a major police reform bill that would make changes to policy policy across the nation.
 This includes, making lynching a federal crime, banning chokeholds, making it more available to sue officers that have killed or injured unjustly, ending racial profiling and more.
 It ignores the demands to defund the police, however.